Driving In Xinyang

 Maojian tea mountains

-My in-laws live in Renfang Hutong, on the north side of the river.
-This is the old part of the city.
-It is very walkable and has 24 hour activity.
-On their block there is a dumplings shop, optometrist, tea shop, Haoxianglai convenience store, two bakeries, and the Hemei mall and grocery store.
-If you walk east there are carry-out shops selling zongzi, shaobing, dumplings, ice cream, fresh fruit.
+My in-laws live in Renfang Hutong, on the north side of the river— “Old Xinyang.”
+On their immediate block there is a dumplings shop, optometrist, tea shop, Haoxianglai convenience store, two bakeries, and the Hemei mall and grocery store.
+If you turn the other way there are carry-out shops selling zongzi, shaobing, dumplings, ice cream, fresh fruit.
 Around the corner is an art school where my daughter took classes.
-Even the alley has micro-storefronts (<250SF) including a hair salon and reganmian shop.
-All the retail has a very fast, high volume of daily transactions, and is cheap on a Xinyang budget.
+Even the alleys have micro-storefronts less then 150 SF, where you can get a haircut or eat breakfast reganmian.
+And there are usually a half dozen sanluoche parked on the sidewalk, selling fresh watermelons, eggs, peanuts, or offering to cut keys or sharpen your knives.

 At night the riverside has a meandering night market with hundreds of cart vendors serving street food.
 It is a romantic spot for young people and the city has played this up by installing several “date night” themed sculptures and light installations.
 Shihe Park is a short walk away and is full of people most summer evenings, strolling, dancing, or playing cards.